iotlabtpe/iotlab_workshop/docs/lab3-user-provisioning.md

 ![step3_page_reply.jpg](../pics/user_provision_approach/step3_page_reply.jpg)

 **Notice: There is a timeout in device soft AP started after android app connecting to it.
 If time’s up with no provision, then you need to push the reset button to restart the soft AP process.
-You can configure this timeout here:**
+You can configure this timeout for your customization here:**
 ![app_device_connection_timeout.png](../pics/user_provision_approach/app_device_connection_timeout.png)

 ## Step 8. - Check the user credential work or not.
 (By AWS IoT Core Test)